 Like most great things in this world, there’s a team behind The French Bastards.
 After meeting owners Julien Abourmand, David Abehsera and Emmanuel (Manu) Gunther, we can assure you that the friendly crew belies the bakery’s name.

 The ‘bastards’ are true ‘jacks of all trades’ and they do all of them well.
-The bakery serves a huge range of breads and pastries including rustic new-age Pain au Levain Boules and Baguettes, Viennoiseries like Croissants and of Fruit Tarts filled with a variety of berries.
-They’re also on the cutting edge with fun Tartes au Charbon (charcoal black tartes), special puffy “Cruffins” and mini Babkas.
+The bakery serves a huge range of breads and pastries including rustic new-age Pain au Levain Boules and Baguettes as well as Viennoiseries like Croissants and Fruit Tarts filled with a variety of berries.
+They’re also on the cutting edge with their fun Tartes au Charbon (charcoal black tarte), special puffy “Cruffins” and mini Babkas.

-The French Bastards is located at 61 Rue Oberkampf, 75011 Paris, France.
+The French Bastards has multiple locations.
+We visited the original shop located at 61 Rue Oberkampf, 75011 Paris, France.